-According to the Department of Education and Children’s Services, in the event of a suspected drug-related incident:
+According to the Department for Education, in the event of a suspected drug-related incident:

 - The safety and wellbeing of students will be considered paramount

 - Parents will be contacted in instances of possession, use or distribution of illicit drugs or the illegal distribution of unsanctioned drugs